JeremyHe-cn/EscPos/README.md

 A basic Java ESC/POS implementation for receipt printers.

  - `EscPosBuilder` provides a fluent style api for preparing ESC/POS data.
- - `SerialFactory` is a type-safe solution for obtaining SerialPort connections on any platform.

 EscPosBuilder Usage